 The Backstreet Boys, with over 130 million albums sold worldwide, is taking over the Las Vegas Strip at the Planet Hollywood Resort & Casino for their “Larger than Life” production inside Zappos Theater.

 Click Here to Purchase Your Show Tickets

 For 22 years, the Backstreet Boys, one of the most successful groups in music history, has continually the making them one of pop’s most influential performers.
-With countless #1s, record-setting tours, countless awards and worldwide sales in excess of 130 million, BSB has been recognized as the best-selling boy band in history.
-In 2013, BSB celebrated their 20th Anniversary with the release of the album In A World Like This, which saw the group receive a star on the legendary Hollywood Walk of Fame.
-BSB are currently in the studio working on their next album.
+With countless #1s, record-setting tours, countless awards, and worldwide sales in excess of 130 million, BSB has been recognized as the best-selling boy band in history.
+In 2013, BSB celebrated its 20th Anniversary with the release of the album In A World Like This, which saw the group receive a star on the legendary Hollywood Walk of Fame.
+BSB is currently in the studio working on their next album.